chanzuckerberg/happy/README.md

 # Happy Path Deployment Tool

-Happy Path is an open source project intended to simplify web application, microservice, and cron jobs deployments, in adherence to CZI security practices.
+The Happy Path Deployment Tool is an open-source project led by the Chan Zuckerberg Initiative (CZI).
+It is a platform for deploying and managing containerized applications at scale in adherence to CZI security practices.
+The tool is designed to be easy to use and operate, and it is available for both on-premises and cloud deployments.
+Happy builds and deploys your application, and once it is released, helps you support it.

+Happy Path is based on these principles:

+* Operational simplicity: Happy Path takes the bite out of a complex container orchestration operations and infrastructure management
+* Extensibility: Happy Path functionality can be extended through various Terraform hooks, custom Terraform modules and Helm Chart customization
+* Reliability: Happy Path is reliable and is production-ready, used by multiple engineering teams at CZI

 ### Security